 Zero-day vulnerabilities can make it easy for hackers to compromise your data.

-Experts estimate that hackers stole half a billion personal records in 2015 alone.* And that doesn’t account for IT security breaches where personal records weren’t the target.
-All types and sizes of organizations have been attacked.
-And if you work in IT—whether you’re the chief information officer for a multinational corporation, a system administrator for a small business, a systems analyst for an IT consultancy firm, a database administrator for a nonprofit, or a software engineer or software developer for an app vendor—you must be aware of security vulnerabilities and do your part to prevent exploitations.
+It is estimated that as of 2020, approximately half of all corporate data is stored in the cloud, making millions of records vulnerable to hackers.1 If you work in IT—whether you’re the director of engineering for a multinational corporation, a system administrator for a small business, a systems analyst for an IT consultancy firm, a database administrator for a nonprofit, or a programmer for an app vendor—you must be aware of security vulnerabilities and do your part to prevent exploitations.